 Use Groups Appropriately: Post messages to the appropriate discussion group.
 For instance, sangha-wide announcements can be put in the Sangha Announce.
 Announcements that are regional in scope should be made in your “Regional Classifieds” group.

 Do Not Post Restricted or Copyrighted Materials: Do not post content that violates a copyright.
 Do not post content that is restricted to a certain study or teaching level.
+Please do not post content from the Shambhala Network on other sites without the express permission of the author.

 Avoid Repetitive Advertisements, Self-Advertising and SPAM: Do not exhaust subscribers by posting advertisements again and again.
 The same announcement multiple times looks like SPAM to the many people who subscribe to the Shambhala Network via a digest.
 Do not sell your own business or products, or offerings that are not related to the teachings of Shambhala.
 Avoid any post that your readers may regard as SPAM.